Siege of Marawi: May 29

 The "Peace Corridor" set up by combined forces of the Philippine government and Moro Islamic Liberation Front to hasten humanitarian efforts in support of affected Marawi residents.
 The orange line shows the scope of the corridor which covers Marawi itself and the towns of Marantao, Balindong, Tugaya, Bacolod-Kalawi, Madalum, Madamba, Ganassi, and Malabang.

 The AFP said that the death toll in Marawi had reached 100, including 19 civilians and 61 militants.
 The military had also retaken most of Marawi previously occupied by the extremist groups.
 Presidential Spokesperson Ernesto Abella said that only small areas in the city remained under militants' control.
 The AFP also reported that fighters from the Bangsamoro Islamic Freedom Fighters in neighboring Maguindanao joined the Maute and Abu Sayyaf groups in Marawi and that the Abu Sayyaf leader Isnilon Hapilon remained holed up in the city.

 Amid continuing air strikes and ground fighting, fourteen hostages managed to escape their Maute captors.
 The men said they were part of a group of 20 who had been taken captive on May 27 while evacuating the city.
 Their captors forced them to film a video appeal to President Rodrigo Duterte to accede to the militants' demands or the hostages would be killed.
 One of the hostages was indeed beheaded, they reported, and one drowned during the escape.

 A spokesman for Nur Misuari said that he had ordered the Moro National Liberation Front (MNLF), which he chaired, to fight any Maute in Lanao del Sur.
 Misuari offered a unit of 500 to 700 MNLF fighters to help fight the extremists.
 Luis Jalandoni of the National Democratic Front stated his group was willing to help as well.

-The Moro Islamic Liberation Front (MILF) and the government decided to implement a "peace corridor" in Lanao del Sur as part of an effort to hasten humanitarian operations for displaced residents.
+The Moro Islamic Liberation Front and the government decided to implement a "peace corridor" in Lanao del Sur as part of an effort to hasten humanitarian operations for displaced residents.
 The corridor stretched from Marawi down to Malabang.